How to Spot an Up-and-Coming Neighborhood Before Prices Rise

 Why Neighborhood Choice Matters

-Aerial view of a suburban neighborhood with rows of houses, green trees, and sunlight.
+Aerial view of a residential neighborhood with rows of houses, trees, and green spaces on a sunny day.

 When searching for a rental, most people focus only on the apartment—size, rent, amenities.
 But here’s the truth: the neighborhood you choose can be just as important as the unit itself.
 Living in an up-and-coming area can mean affordable rent today, while giving you access to growth, opportunity, and a better quality of life tomorrow.